United States Navy. TBM-3S. Construction number 2689.

 1958 – Converted to tanker, Victoria, BC, 1958.
 Part of a fleet of 6 Wheeler and 6 Skyway TBMs.

-Crashed 21 km (13 mi) east of Hartland, 12 June 1958, while spraying out of Juniper Airstrip.
+Crashed 21 km (13 mi) east of Hartland, New Brunswick, 12 June 1958, while spraying out of Juniper Airstrip.
 The pilot had failed to maintain sufficient speed during a turn.
 The aircraft burned and was buried on site.
 Pilot Tommy Marston was killed; he was the first casualty in the FPL TBM spray program.

 2011 – Jamie Dyer visited the crash site on 26 November 2011 and provided several images.
 The tail shot clearly shows that FIMJ was #600, not #601 as earlier reported here.
 The image of the BuNo as 85870 confirms this.